Get a Free Trial

 ScrapeResult Methods

-Listed below are all of the methods of the ScrapeResult class that can be used to process scrape results.
+The ScrapeResult class has all the methods listed below that you can use to process scrape results.

 Debugging

 The best way to debug your PHP handler is to download the results for a scrape from the web scrapes page.
 Then save the file you are having an issue with to an accessible location.
-The path of this file can then be passed to the constructor of the ScrapeResult class.
+You can then pass the path of this file to the constructor of the ScrapeResult class.
 This allows you to debug your handler without having to do a new scrape each time, as shown below.

 $scrapeResult = new \GrabzIt\Scraper\ScrapeResult("data.json");